-14.1 Report the following information:

-14.1.1 Complete identification of the material tested, including type, source, manufacturer's code number, form, fiber volume fraction, void content, filament count, ply sequence and wind angle, fiber and resin lot, and any previous history.

-$CV = 100 \times S{n-1}/\bar{x}$

-14.1.2 Complete description of the method of fabricating the specimens, including processing details.

-14.1.3 Density, fiber volume fraction, and void content for each winding.

-14.1.4 Complete description of the testing equipment used including the test machine, load cell, strain gauges, data acquisition system, and estimates of error for each parameter measured.
-Identification of potting material, radius of bead, and cure temperature.

-14.1.5 Conditioning procedures used if other than specified in test method.

-14.1.6 Relative humidity and temperature conditions in the test room.

-14.1.7 Test method used, including type and rate of loading.
+- 14.1 Report the following data: - 14.1.1 Complete identification of the material tested, including type, source, manufacturer's code number, form, fiber volume fraction, void content, filament count, ply sequence and wind angle, fiber and resin lot number, and any previous history. - 14.1.2 Complete description of the method of fabricating the specimens, including processing details. - 14.1.3 Density, fiber volume fraction, and void content for each winding. - 14.1.4 Complete description of the testing equipment used including the test machine, load cell, strain gauges, data acquisition system, and estimates of error for each parameter measured.
+Identification of potting material, radius of bead, and cure temperature. - 14.1.5 Conditioning procedures used if other than specified in the test method. - 14.1.6 Relative humidity and temperature conditions in the test room - 14.1.7 Test method used, including type and rate of loading.

-14.1.8 Number of specimens tested and identification number for each specimen.

-14.1.9 Test Specimen Dimensions-The outer diameter, inner diameter, wall thickness $(t_c)$ , total length, and gauge length for each specimen, average values, standard deviations, and coefficient of variation.

-14.1.10 Shear strength for each specimen, average value, standard deviation, and coefficient of variation for valid tests.

-14.1.11 Shear strain at failure, average value, standard deviations, and coefficient of variation for valid tests.

-14.1.12 Shear modulus for each specimen, average value, standard deviation, and coefficient of variation for valid tests.
-Include how the modulus was determined and at what point or between what points on the force versus strain or stress versus strain curve.

-14.1.13 Full force versus strain or stress versus strain curves for the averages of the two rosettes.
-If average curves cannot be calculated, the individual force versus strain or stress versus strain curves corresponding to each strain gauge should be reported.

-14.1.14 Mode of failure and failure location in specimen.
-Use Fig. 10 to describe the gauge section failure modes.
+- 14.1.8 Number of specimens tested and identification number for each specimen. - 14.1.9 Test Specimen Dimensions-The outer diameter, inner diameter, wall thickness t_c , total length, and gauge length for each specimen, average values, standard deviations, and coefficients of variation. - 14.1.10 Compressive strength for each specimen, average value, standard deviation, and coefficient of variation for valid tests. - 14.1.11 Shear at failure for each specimen (axial and circumferential), average values, standard deviations, and coefficients of variation for valid tests. - 14.1.12 Transverse elastic modulus for each specimen, average value, standard deviation, and coefficient of variation for valid tests.
+Include how the modulus was determined and relative to what point or points on the force versus strain or stress versus strain curve. - 14.1.13 Poisson's ratio for each specimen, average value, standard deviation, and coefficient of variation for valid tests. - 14.1.14 Full force versus strain or stress versus strain curves for the averages in the axial and circumferential directions.
+If average curves cannot be calculated, the individual force versus strain or stress versus strain curves corresponding to each strain gauge should be reported. - 14.1.15 Mode of failure and failure location in specimen.
+Use Fig. 8 to describe the gauge section failure modes.
 Multiple failure modes can occur in a specimen.
-Any failure that involves the portion of the specimen bonded to the grips is considered a grip failure (GR).

-14.1.15 Date of test.

-14.1.16 Quality assessment of the test data (for example, acceptable, questionable, invalid, etc.), deviations from this test method, and an explanation.
+Any failure that involves the portion of the specimen bonded to the grips is considered a grip failure (GR). - 14.1.16 Date of test. - 14.1.17 Quality assessment of the test data (for example, acceptable, questionable), deviations from this test method, and any explanation.